 Request an emergency passport:

-In cases of emergency (if your trip is within 10 business days) the Office of American Citizens Services at the Embassy in Bogota or the Consular Agency in Barranquilla may issue an emergency passport valid from 90 days up to a maximum of one year, at the Consular officer’s discretion.
+In cases of emergency the Office of American Citizens Services at the U.S. Embassy in Bogota or the U.S. Consular Agency in Barranquilla may issue an emergency (limited validity) passport valid up to a maximum of one year, at the Consular officer’s discretion.
 Every person that is requesting an emergency passport must do so in person regardless of if they are a minor or an adult.

-Submitting your application at the Embassy in Bogota: To submit your application for a limited passport at the Embassy in Bogota, you can walk-in (no appointment needed) Monday to Friday, between 7:15 and 10:30 a.m.
-In addition to all the requirements, you must submit your itinerary as proof of your imminent travel.
+Submitting your application at the Embassy in Bogota: To submit your application for a limited validity passport at the Embassy in Bogota, you can walk-in (no appointment needed) Monday to Friday, between 9:30 and 10:30 a.m.
+In addition to all the required documents, please submit your itinerary as proof of your imminent travel.

-Submitting your application at the Consular Agency in Barranquilla: To submit your application for a limited passport at the Consular Agency in Barranquilla, click here.
+Submitting your application at the Consular Agency in Barranquilla: To submit your application for a limited validity passport at the Consular Agency in Barranquilla, click here.
 The service hours and delivery times of the Consular Agency in Barranquilla vary from the Embassy in Bogota.
-In addition to all the requirements, you must submit your itinerary as proof of your imminent travel. *** Our Barranquilla office does not accept walk-ins, you must make an appointment – Emergency passports are not ready the same day in Barranquilla, delivery of Emergency passports takes 5 business days***
+In addition to all the required documents, please submit your itinerary as proof of your imminent travel. *** The Consular Agency does not accept walk-ins, you must make an appointment.
+All emergency passports are printed in Bogota.
+Delivery of emergency passports in Barranquilla takes 5-7 business days.***

-All U.S. Embassy visitors and their personal belongings must pass through security screening before entering the building.
-For reasons of safety and security, the following items are strictly forbidden inside the embassy.
+All U.S. Embassy/Consular Agency visitors and their personal belongings must pass through security screening before entering.
+The following items are strictly forbidden.
 We ask all our visitors to leave these items at home.
-None of these devices can be stored at the Embassy.
-We do not recommend any services outside the embassy for storing your items.
+None of these devices can be stored at the Embassy/Consular Agency.

 This list is not all-inclusive, and security officials reserve the right to deny entry of items determined to be unsafe or a threat to security.